 The first to eliminate their “Nerts” pile calls out “Nerts!”, which stops play and players tally their score.

 Here is where you need different prints to your decks, so you can separate whose card is whose.

 Players gain a point for each card they played to the common area piles, but subtract two points for each card remaining in their “Nerts” pile.

-Things get chaotic as you play, usually players are reaching across one another, or waiting for certain cards to get played in the center, or running through their stock piles frantically to find one particular card they passed a moment beforehand, and so on.
+Things get chaotic as you play.
+Usually, players are reaching across one another, or waiting for certain cards to get played in the center, or running through their stockpiles frantically to find one particular card they passed a moment beforehand, and so on.